giosg/java-decrypt-app/README.md

 ## Installation and building the app

-Make sure you have Maven installed:
+Make sure you have Maven installed (version 3.6.3 was used to build this app):
 `mvn --version`

-Install depenndencies:
+Install dependencies:
 `mvn dependency:resolve`

 Build assembly package with all dependencies bundled into it: